rafaellmario/RadioUFMGStreamSetup/Readme.md

 <p align="justify">

 **Icecast** is a streaming media (audio/video) server which supports Ogg (Vorbis and Theora), Opus, WebM and MP3 streams.
-It is distributed under the GNU GPL, version 2 license and it can be used to create an Internet radio station, privately running jukebox and many things in between.
+It is distributed under the GNU GPL, version 2 license and it can be used to create an Internet radio station and many other things.
 It is very versatile in that new formats can be added relatively easily and supports open standards for communication and interaction.
 The instructions described in this tutorial refers to **icecast2** version 2.4.4.

 Each **icecast** server can house multiple streams, called mountpoints, that is a a unique name on your server identifying a particular stream like a filename.
 A listener can only listen to a single mountpoint at a time, thus, a single **icecast** server contain multiple broadcasts with different content, or the same broadcast with different bitrates or qualities, in a separate mountpoints.